spiceai/blog/content/posts/project/teaching-apps-how-to-learn-with-spicepods.md

 author: Luke Kim ([@0xLukeKim](https://twitter.com/0xLukeKim))
 ---

-# Teaching Apps how to Learn with Spicepods

 The last post in this series, [Making Apps that Learn and Adapt](https://blog.spiceai.org/posts/2021/11/05/making-apps-that-learn-and-adapt/), described the shift from building AI/ML solutions to building apps that learn and adapt.
 But, how does the app learn?
 And as a developer, how do I teach it what it should learn?

 With [Spice.ai](https://spiceai.org), we teach the app how to learn using a Spicepod.